Massaman Lamb Shanks

 • 2 small red onions, cut into wedges

-• 1/4 bunch coriander, leaves picked to serve (optional)
+• 1/4 bunch coriander/cilantro, leaves picked, to serve (optional)

 Instructions

 2. Heat a large, ovenproof skillet on high heat, add the olive oil and cook the lamb shanks for 6-8 minutes until browned, turning regularly.
-Set aside.
-Turn the heat off.
+Set aside and turn the heat off.

-3. Place the massaman paste, coconut milk, beef stock, potatoes and red onions in the pan.
-Stir to combine, and return the lamb shanks to the pan (or transfer to a baking dish if needed).
+3. Add the massaman paste, coconut milk, beef stock, potatoes and red onions to the pan.
+Stir to combine and return the lamb shanks to the pan (or transfer to a baking dish if needed).

 4. Cover tightly with a lid or two layers of foil.
 Bake for 2 hours or until the lamb is soft enough to be shredded with a fork.